EBS Volumes

 Outdated Volume Types

-type, which offers better performance at a lower cost.
-We monitor for these outdated volume types and recommend migration to gp3
+EBS Volumes still using the older gp2 volume type can be more expensive than the newer gp3 type, which offers better performance at a lower cost.
+We monitor for these outdated volume types and recommend migration to gp3 for cost optimization.

 Regular monitoring for both unattached EBS Volumes and outdated volume types is crucial.
 Taking appropriate action - whether by attaching volumes to relevant instances, deleting unused volumes, or migrating to more cost-effective volume types - can lead to significant cost savings.